BIONF/AspecT/README.md

 </p>

 ## Modify the Tool
-Searchable Filters can be added or removed in the 'Export Options'- Section on the website.
+Searchable Filters can be added or removed in the 'Export Options'- section on the website.
 Login to that area (see section 'Change Password and Username' in this readme) and follow the upcoming steps.

 ### Adding Genomes
 1) Choose a name
-2) Select the file that contains the Genome from your Computer
+2) Select the file that contains the genome from your computer
 3) Add/Expand the SVM Training-Vectors: <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.1) Change the 'Score_new' to the corresponding Value between 0 and 1 <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.1) Change the 'Score_new' to the corresponding value between 0 and 1 <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.2) Add the new Score-Vectors of the genome with the corresponding Value between 0 and 1. <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.2) Add the new Score-Vectors of the genome with the corresponding value between 0 and 1. <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The format must be ['Filename', Score-IC1, Score-IC2,..., Score_of_new, Label] like all other Vectors showen below.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The format must be ['Filename', Score-IC1, Score-IC2,..., Score_of_new, Label] like all other vectors showen below.<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The Label in the last column must match the previous entered name in step 1). <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The label in the last column must match the previous entered name in step 1). <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; There needs to be at least one Training-Vector for the new Genome. <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; There needs to be at least one Training-Vector for the new genome. <br>
 <p align="center">
   <img src="https://github.com/Dominik0304/AspecT_ClAssT/blob/main/Instructions/pictures/AddFilter.png" height="50%" width="50%">
 </p>

 ### Removing Genomes
-All deletable Genomes are shown.
+All deletable genomes are shown.
 Copy the name of the one you want to delete, paste in into the text field and submit.

 ### Add OXA-Genes
-Adding OXA-Genes is almost similar to adding Genomes, but without any Score-Vectors.
+Adding OXA-Genes is almost similar to adding genomes, but without any Score-Vectors.
 Add the .fasta-file with the gene, put a name into the text-field and submit.

 ### Remove OXA-Genes
 All deletable OXA-Genes are shown.
 Copy the name of the one you want to delete, paste in into the text field and submit.